List of school shootings in Europe

 This chronological list of school shootings in Europe includes any school shootings that occurred at primary and secondary public or private schools, as well as colleges and universities, and on school buses.
+A "school shooting" is defined by this list as any discharge of a firearm on school grounds while students and staff are present for educational or work activities.
 Excluded from this list are the following: